Declarations of war by Great Britain and the United Kingdom: Background

-Formal declarations of war by the Kingdom of Great Britain
+Declarations of war by the Kingdom of Great Britain

 The following table refers to declarations of war from the Act of Union in 1707 until the creation of the United Kingdom of Great Britain and Ireland in 1801.

-Formal declarations of war by the United Kingdom
+Declarations of war by the United Kingdom

 The following table refers to declarations of war since the creation of the United Kingdom in 1801.
 In 1927 the United Kingdom of Great Britain and Ireland was renamed the "United Kingdom of Great Britain and Northern Ireland".